marqpeo/Movie-App/README.md

 # Movie-App

-The application shows a catalog of films in three sets: top rated, popular and upcoming.
-For more details, there are page of movies, where you can find more movie's info.
+The application shows sets of films, TV shows and actors.
+For more details, there are page of single movie, show or actor, where you can find more info.

-There is a search for which at the moment you can find only films.

 At the moment it's just a first version of the app.